 Other finance electives

-Students can pursue the MSF full time or part time.
-Students must complete the program within six years.
+Students can pursue the M.S.F. full-time or part-time, but all students must complete the program within six years.

 A minimum cumulative grade point average of 3.0 or higher is required for graduation.
 A maximum of two courses in which a C grade has been received may be used to meet graduation requirements, provided this is offset by sufficient A grades to maintain the required 3.0 average.